We leave the church and cross Green Dragon Court

 Blow Bladder Lane where many butchers were.

-And sometimes they fell off and bounced along
+And sometimes bladders fell and bounced along

 the cobbles evenly and so begat

 the game of football in its many codes.